cubed-group/confluxscan-coreid-utils/README.md

 Note: This project is depending on [js-conflux-sdk](https://www.npmjs.com/package/js-conflux-sdk), [buffer](https://www.npmjs.com/package/buffer) and [bignumber.js](https://www.npmjs.com/package/bignumber.js)\
 if your project does not use it, run `npm i -D js-conflux-sdk buffer bignumber.js` to install first.

-## Environment That Can Be Used

-At present, the contract is only deployed on the testnet and cannot be used on the mainnet.

 ## Code Example

 ```javascript